 Acquired: Signed as a free agent on Feb.
 25, 2013.

-Career: In Jan.
-2010, Curran decided to forgo his senior season and enter the NFL Draft.
+Pro: In January 2010, Curran decided to forgo his senior season and enter the NFL Draft.
 He was drafted by the Tennessee Titans in the third round (97th overall) of the 2010 NFL Draft and played in nine games as a rookie, mostly on special teams.
 He spent the following year with the Tampa Bay Buccaneers.

-College/Personal: Curran received a scholarship to play football at Georgia where he became a standout linebacker during his three-year college career (2007-2009).
+College: Curran received a football scholarship to Georgia where played three seasons (2007-2009).
 The All-American played in 37 games (30 starts) and ranked 16th in school history with 298 career tackles.
-He became only the 10th player in school history to lead the team in tackles during multiple seasons (2008-09), and was the first Bulldog to record consecutive 100 tackle seasons since Greg Bright accomplished the feat during the 1996-97 season.
+He became only the 10th player in school history to lead the team in tackles during multiple seasons (2008-09), and was the first Bulldog to record consecutive 100 tackle seasons since Greg Bright during the 1996-97 season.

 Personal: Curran attended Brookwood High School in Snellville, GA where he competed in wrestling, track and football, playing both linebacker and fullback.
 Curran’s parents moved to the United States from Liberia during the mid-1980s.
 His middle name, Flomo, means “protector” or “provider” and has been passed down for three generations in his family.
 As a child, he learned to play the drums, piano and viola, playing at his church and in his high school orchestra.